Top Hat Question Types, Explained

 Multiple Choice

 Multiple Choice questions are the most commonly used Top Hat Question type.
 They may include up to 10 choices or as few as 2.
-For more on creating a multiple-choice question please see: Professor: Creating a Multiple-Choice Question (opens in new tab).
+For more on creating a multiple-choice question please visit: Educator: Multiple Choice Questions (opens in new tab).

 Word Answer